AuroragitAA/biopyimage/README.md

 BIOIMAGIN is a cutting-edge, fully automated bioimage analysis system specifically designed for comprehensive analysis of *Wolffia arrhiza* (the world's smallest flowering plant).
 The system combines advanced computer vision, machine learning, and spectral analysis to provide researchers with unprecedented insights into Wolffia populations, growth dynamics, and physiological states.

+The project is stated at the BTU (Brandenburgisch technische Universität Cottbus-Senftenberg) and is called: "BinAqua: Klimafreundliche Herstellung vollwertiger veganer Proteinpulver durch die Co-Kultivierung von Mikroalgen und Wasserlinsen" ("BinAqua: Climate-friendly production of healthy vegan protein powders through co-cultivation of microalgae and duckweed").

 ### Key Capabilities

 - **🤖 AI-Powered Analysis**: Multi-method segmentation with ML-enhanced cell classification